Aoraia oreobolae

 Aoraia oreobolae is a species of moth in the family Hepialidae.
 This species is endemic to New Zealand.
 It is classified as "At Risk, Naturally Uncommon" by the Department of Conservation.

 Taxonomy

 This species was first described by John S. Dugdale in 1994.
 The holotype specimen was collected in the Tapanui Blue Mountains in Southland by N. Hudson on 8 March 1987.
 The holotype specimen is held at the New Zealand Arthropod Collection.

 Description

 The wingspan is 52–56 mm for males and 39–55 mm for females.
-The forewing colour pattern is ash-white on dull dark brown.
 It can be distinguished from other Aoraia species as the male has long antennae and the female is fully winged and the scales on those wings are thin and scattered.

 Distribution

 This species is endemic to New Zealand.
 They are only found in Southland.

 Biology and behaviour

 Adults are on wing in March.

 Host species and habitat

 The larvae feed on Oreobolus pectinatus and are associated with cushion bogs in the Blue Mountains containing this species of plant as well as Gaimardea setacea and Dracophyllum muscoides.